John Mason (Scottish politician): Member of Parliament

-Mason was the last MP to ask a spoken question of a Labour Prime Minister, questioning Gordon Brown on a potential inquiry into corruption at Glasgow City Council at Brown's final PMQ’s on 7 April 2010.
+Mason was the last MP to ask a spoken question of a Labour Prime Minister for 14 years, questioning Gordon Brown on a potential inquiry into corruption at Glasgow City Council at Brown's final Prime Minister's Questions on 7 April 2010.

 Member of the Scottish Parliament

 In the 2011 Scottish Parliament election, he won the Glasgow Shettleston constituency with a majority of 586 votes.
+He was re-elected in 2016 and in 2021, where he used his victory speech to pledge that he would work on "issues around transgender."

 Journalist and sketchwriter Alex Massie described him as, "the well-meaning creationist SNP member for Glasgow East...
 Mr Mason is a Holyrood treasure, a great entertainer in the long tradition of impressively bumbling backbenchers who add to the gaiety of parliamentary proceedings."

+Controversies

+Position on abortion

+Mason opposes the expansion of abortion provision in Scotland.
+In September 2019, he tabled a motion called "Both Lives Matter", which called for abortion to be restricted.